OUR BLOG

 What Factors Impact Medical Malpractice Payouts?

-Damages vary widely across malpractice lawsuits.
+Damages vary widely from one medical malpractice lawsuit to another.
 There aren’t any specific amounts set, such as “1 million for misdiagnosing cancer “ or “2 million for loss of a limb”.

-Payouts are determined on a case-by-case basis.
+Payouts are determined on a case-by-case basis, as medical malpractice lawsuits have a wide variety of damages, forms of negligence and expenses.
 For example, your compensation should cover your medical expenses, like surgeries and hospital stays.
+These numbers vary widely, from medical malpractice case to case.
 It should make up for past and future lost wages.
 You can also recover damages for non-economic damages, such as pain, suffering, and emotional distress.

 But many factors influence the exact amount of your payout.
 They include: